Keith Fitzgerald

-Keith Fitzgerald is a former Democratic member of the Florida House of Representatives, representing the 69th District for two terms from 2007 to 2010.
+Keith Fitzgerald (born November 30, 1956) is a former Democratic member of the Florida House of Representatives, representing the 69th District for two terms from 2007 to 2010.

 Academic career

 Keith Fitzgerald is also a political scientist specializing in American politics with a focus on institutions and public policy.
 He is the author of Face of the Nation: Immigration, the State, and the National Identity.
+He graduated from Trinity High School in Louisville, Kentucky in 1974.
 Following a stint at Grinnell College, since 1994 Fitzgerald has been a professor of political science at the New College of Florida.
-He received his B.A. from the University of Louisville and his Ph.D. from Indiana University.
+He received his B.A. from the University of Louisville and his Ph.D. from Indiana University Bloomington in 1987.

 Florida legislature

 In December 2005, Keith Fitzgerald announced his candidacy for the Florida State House, running as a Democrat in District 69, which contains the city of Sarasota, Florida and part of Manatee county.
 Fitzgerald narrowly defeated Republican Laura Benson 51% to 49% in the November 2006 election.

 In 2008 Fitzgerald was re-elected, again running against Laura Benson.
 In 2010 however, he was defeated by Ray Pilon.